|

 131. limited

-subject to limits or subjected to limits
+subject to restrictions or constraints

 Terminology servers range from: